pyradius/pyrad/docs/index.rst

 Requirements & Installation
 ===========================

-pyrad requires Python 2.4 or later.
+pyrad requires Python 2.6 or later, or Python 3.2 or later

 Installing is simple; pyrad uses the standard distutils system for installing Python modules::